-Our lab, headed by Dr. Ollivier Hyrien, is part of the Biostatistics, Bioinformatics and Epidemiology Program within the Vaccine and Infectious Disease Division as well as the Herbold Computational Biology Program within the Public Health Sciences Division at Fred Hutchinson Cancer Center.
+Our lab, headed by Dr. Ollivier Hyrien, is part of the Biostatistics, Bioinformatics and Epidemiology Program within the Vaccine and Infectious Disease Division as well as the Herbold Computational Biology Program within the Public Health Sciences Division at the Fred Hutchinson Cancer Center.

 We specialize in developing and applying statistical methods, computational tools, and mathematical models to study the immune system and other complex biological systems, such as the microbiome, using high-dimensional, high-throughput data, with the goal of advancing our understanding of these systems and their interactions with human health and treatments.

-A core focus of our research is supporting the development of vaccines and passive immunization strategies against diseases caused by pathogens such as the Human Immunodeficiency Virus (HIV), malaria, SARS-CoV-2, herpes simplex virus (HSV), as well as treatments for cancer.
+A core focus of our research is supporting the development of vaccines and passive immunization strategies against diseases caused by pathogens such as the Human Immunodeficiency Virus (HIV), malaria, SARS-CoV-2, herpes simplex virus (HSV), as well as treatments against cancer.

 Our lab is highly collaborative, working closely with numerous research groups.